AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/adobe-identity-management-overview.md

 **When will existing Marketo Engage subscriptions be integrated with IMS?**

 Existing Marketo subscriptions will be migrated to the Adobe Identity Management System later this year.
 Marketo Support will not be able to provide any updates regarding Adobe IMS migration.
-Your Customer Success Manager will reach out with the estimated timeline in the coming months.
+The Adobe Account Team will reach out with the estimated timeline in the coming months.

 **What's the difference between an Adobe Product Admin and a Marketo Engage Admin?**